miguelgrinberg/python-engineio/README.rst

 - Fully compatible with the Javascript `engine.io-client`_ library, versions 1.5.0 and up.
 - Compatible with Python 2.7 and Python 3.3+.
-- Supports large number of clients even on modest hardware when used with an asynchronous server based on `eventlet`_ or `gevent`_.
+- Supports large number of clients even on modest hardware when used with an asynchronous server based on `asyncio`_, `eventlet`_ or `gevent`_.
 For development and testing, any WSGI compliant multi-threaded server can be used.
 - Includes a WSGI middleware that integrates Engine.IO traffic with standard WSGI applications.
 - Uses an event-based architecture implemented with decorators that hides the details of the protocol.
 - Implements HTTP long-polling and WebSocket transports.